 Even if you get the vaccine, you still need to take the proper precautions to protect yourself and others, including wearing a mask and avoiding crowds.
-There are also still travel restrictions in place to help reduce the spread of COVID-19.
-Before you travel anywhere, check the state website for any guidance on the current travel restrictions.
+While it is safer for fully vaccinated people to travel, there are still some risks associated with it, especially when traveling internationally where there are new variants.

 Myth 8: The vaccine will implant a microchip in me.